coolguy284/node-hash-backup/README.md

   Backs up a folder to the hash backup.

   Options:
-    --from <path> (required): The directory to backup.
+    --from <basePath> (required): The directory to backup.
     --to <backupDir> (required): The hash backup folder to use.
     --name <name> (required): The name of the backup.
-    --ignore-symlinks <value> (default false): If true, symlinks will be ignored.
+    --ignore-symlinks <value> (default false): If true, symlinks will be ignored (not implemented yet).
 If false, symlinks will be copied over as regular files (and the modtime of the destination file will be used).
     --in-memory <value> (default true): Read file into memory and store hash and compressed forms into memory.
 Minimizes hard drive reads/writes.
-Turn off for files too large to fit in memory.
+Turn off for files too large to fit in memory (not implemented yet).
+    --check-duplicate-hash (default true): If true, check for whether files are truly equal if their hashes are (false not implemented yet, true will error if hashes match as duplicate hash handling not implemented yet).

 Command `restore`:
   Restores a folder from the hash backup.

   Options:
     --from <backupDir> (required): The hash backup folder to use.
-    --to <path> (required): The directory to restore to.
+    --to <basePath> (required): The directory to restore to.
     --name <name> (required): The name of the backup.
     --verify <value> (default true): If true, file checksums will be verified as they are copied out.
 ```